Will an Indulgence Take Away My Punishment for My Sins

 Most Indulgences Actually Hurt Souls

 From misguided love, sometimes indulgences are given out frequently, by priests, like candy.
 Perhaps, the priests are trying to cheer us up or to make us feel blessed or special.
 Perhaps, they want us to think they have given us a gift to escape our due punishment for our sins.
-But no matter how well-intentioned they are, that isn’t the correct use nor purpose of the sacrament.
+But no matter how well-intentioned they are, that isn’t the correct usage nor purpose of this blessing…and these indulgences are actually hurting souls.

 “No authority below the Roman Pontiff can entrust the power of granting indulgences to others unless the Apostolic See has given this expressly to the person.”
 (Canon Law 995 2.)

-Because of our deprived nature and lack of understanding of the true faith, for most souls, the thought of receiving an indulgence only leads to people into being more selfish and less concerned with the fact that we are supposed to be LEAVING SIN SO TO LOVE GOD.
+But because of our deprived nature and lack of understanding of the true faith, for most souls, the thought of receiving an indulgence only leads to people into being more selfish and less concerned with the fact that we are supposed to be leaving sin so to love God.

-Indulgences lead most into selfishly believing we have escaped our due punishment when we are most certainly still going to be punished, and most likely forever because our hearts lack true contrition for our sins.
+Now, indulgences lead most into selfishly believing we have escaped our due punishment when, from our hearts still remaining hard, we are most certainly still going to be punished, and most likely forever because our hearts still lack true contrition for our sins, which is something everyone should come to understand, so we can have the opportunity to seek Mercy to save us.

-As a result, after we have been deceived into thinking we have received an indulgence, we fall even further away from God–having even less of a desire to change–than before the indulgence was given.
+Please understand from being deceived into thinking we have received an indulgence, souls are falling even further away from God–having even less of a desire to change, since we think there is no punishment for our sin–than before the indulgence was given.
 Tragic!

 Plus, all of the Precious Blood of Our Lord (grace) that we allowed to fall off of us (“throw up”), from our unloving hearts, we will be accountable for.
-Yes, our condemnation/punishment will actually grow.
+Yes, indulgences actually increases our condemnation/punishment, if we receive them outside of a state of grace, which is for practically everyone…so, unless we grow in faith and begin to strive to become true saints, they should be avoided.

 Indulgences are never to be given to promote the faithful to perform acts of piety for selfish-gain.
 The horror!

-Indulgences should only be given or sought so the grace from the indulgence can HELP US TO BETTER LOVE GOD (stop offending Him) and rejoice in His most generous gifts.
+Indulgences should only be given or sought so the grace from the indulgence can HELP US TO BETTER LOVE GOD (to help us stop offending Him) and rejoice in His most generous gifts.

 When a soul is freed of some or all of its punishments it moves us even more quickly towards perfectly loving God (sinning no more).
 This should be our driving intention of why we do everything–to perfectly love God.
 To learn more please read, “How to Perfectly Love God.”